October in Crete - 5 Things To Do

 Experience an October Holiday to Remember in Crete!

 After the long and sunny days of the beach season, October marks the start of the Cretan autumn, bringing some clouds, fog, drizzle, and sometimes heavy winds and rain, especially in the second half of the month.
-Even if there are some slight differences in weather and climate on particular areas of the island (East is dryer than West and South warmer than north), on the whole, temperatures in October remain pleasant and warm, and the sun shines most days.
+Even if there are some slight differences in weather and climate in particular areas of the island (the east is dryer than the west and the south warmer than the north), on the whole, temperatures in October remain pleasant and warm, and the sun shines most days.
 Day temperature varies between 23°C-25°C, going cooler at night down to 15°C-17°C, so some thick clothing is needed.
-The sea temperatures are still very pleasant at around 23°C offering the beach lovers a refreshing dip.
+The sea temperatures are still enjoyable at around 23°C offering the beach lovers a refreshing dip.

-On average, there are almost 7 hours of sunshine a day, but consider yourself very lucky if you manage to enjoy a week of steady sunny weather.
+On average, there are almost 7 hours of sunshine a day in October, however, consider yourself very lucky if you manage to enjoy a whole week of steady sunny weather.
 Tourists are around but it’s never crowded.
-In terms of resorts, many places will have closed or got prepared for closure at this time of year.
-Exceptions are some hotels with spa centers, which remain open until the end of October or even in the first week of November.
+In terms of summer resorts, many places will have closed or getting prepared for closure at this time of year.
+However, some hotels with spa centers remain open until the end of October or even the first week of November.
 Buses change onto the winter timetable, with longer intervals between departures, but renting a car always remains an available option to move around.
 As it is the last month of the tourist season, for the flights to Crete you may have more choices to go to Heraklion than to Chania.
-Take into consideration mainly the regular flights, because charters are fewer.
+Take into consideration mainly the regular flights, because there are fewer charters.

 If you’re visiting Crete more for the adventure, sights, history, wineries, and food then October is the best time.
 Here are some suggestions worth looking at, if you don't mind the shorter days and things quieter.